Bureau of Reclamation Support for Water Storage Projects

 Summary

-The Bureau of Reclamation (Reclamation, part of the Department of the Interior) has for more than a century been involved in the construction and operations of water storage projects in the 17 arid and semiarid western states.
+The Bureau of Reclamation (Reclamation, part of the Department of the Interior) has for more than a century been involved in the construction and operations of surface water storage projects in the 17 arid and semiarid western states.
 In the past, Congress generally provided full, up-front funding for the construction of these projects through discretionary and supplemental appropriations to Reclamation, and project beneficiaries (e.g., irrigators, municipal water suppliers, and hydropower contractors) generally repaid their portion of project costs over a 40- to 50-year term.

 Since the 1970s, Reclamation has built few new projects under its traditional authorities, but in recent years, Congress has added new authorities for Reclamation to support water storage construction at various scales.
-In Section 4007 of the Water Infrastructure Improvements for the Nation Act (WIIN Act; P.L.
-114-322), Congress enacted a new authority for Reclamation to fund the study and/or construction of new surface and groundwater storage projects.
+In Section 4007 of the 2016 Water Infrastructure Improvements for the Nation Act (WIIN Act; P.L.
+114-322), Congress enacted new authority for Reclamation to fund the study and/or construction of new surface and groundwater storage projects.
 Under Section 4007, funding for water storage projects may be used for two primary project types:

 • Federally owned storage projects are surface water or groundwater storage projects to which the United States holds title and that were authorized for construction pursuant to reclamation law and regulations.
 The federal government may fund up to 50% of the cost for these projects.